Th0ught09/hasnotes/README.md

 # HasNotes

 This is a haskell markdown parser that parses .md files to your terminal.
-The app is designed for users display their markown files in a terminal freindly output.
+The app is designed for users display their markown files in a terminal friendly output.

 # Requirements
 As previously mentioned this app is serves as a markdown parser.
 I would recommend writing your .md files in your favourite text editor (vim for the win) and then using this app to see how the output will look on your computer.